mateotomas2/docker-test/README.md

 ## Other commands:

-Clean aragon, ipfs and node_modules :
+Clean aragon, ipfs and node_modules:

 `make clean`